Grading the Game: Thomas Rawls, Seahawks’ defense aces wild-card test vs. Lions

 This was the best the defense has looked since Earl Thomas was injured, keeping Detroit and Matthew Stafford in check throughout.

-At least three Detroit drops helped.
-But Seattle also hounded Stafford and made the plays when it had to.
+The Lions averaged just 5.2 yards per pass, and less than that until getting a few big plays on the final two drives, when Stafford threw for 64 of his 205 yards.

-Seattle moved cornerback DeShawn Shead inside at times to cover 220-pound Anquan Boldin.
-Shead broke up a pass on third down late in the second quarter to force a Detroit punt and had another third-down pass breakup on a throw to Marvin Jones late in the first half that forced a Detroit field goal.
+Seattle moved cornerback DeShawn Shead inside at times to cover 220-pound Anquan Boldin and Shead proved up to the task.
+Shead broke up a pass on a third down late in the second quarter on a toss to Bolden to force a Detroit punt and had another third-down pass breakup on a throw to Marvin Jones late in the first half that forced a Detroit field goal.
+Shead finished with three pass defenses.

 Bobby Wagner and K.J.
 Wright teamed for a key stop on fourth down on the first play of the second quarter when the game was scoreless.
+Wagner, the regular-season NFL leader in tackles with 167, had 10 more to lead Seattle Saturday.

+Cliff Avril led a Seattle pass rush that picked up steam late with two sacks.
+Bennett had the other.

 Grade: A.